Policy 3207Prohibition of Harassment, Intimidation or Bullying

 This policy is not intended to prohibit expression of religious, philosophical, or political views, provided that the expression does not substantially disrupt the educational environment.
 Many behaviors that do not rise to the level of harassment, intimidation or bullying may still be prohibited by other district policies or building, classroom, or program rules.

-Interventions are designed to remediate the impact on the targeted student(s) and others impacted by the violation, to change the behavior of the perpetrator, and to restore a positive school climate.
+Interventions are designed to remediate the impact on the targeted student(s) and others impacted by the violation, to change the behavior of the aggressor, and to restore a positive school climate.

 The district will consider the frequency of incidents, developmental age of the student, and severity of the conduct in determining intervention strategies.
 Interventions will range from counseling, correcting behavior and discipline, to law enforcement referrals.